-Snowy Hydro is proud to employ and mentor women in the energy sector and gender diversity across all parts of our workforce is a focus for us.
 Traditionally, women have been under-represented in engineering, but not on our Snowy 2.0 project.
-Emilie Lapointe, Kelly Palmer and through a combination of drilling, rock testing and monitoring of rock and water properties.
+Emilie Lapointe, Kelly Palmer and Isabella Jaukovic are working on the geotechnical drilling program which is being conducted to better understand underground conditions through a combination of drilling, rock testing and monitoring of rock and water properties.
 These fantastic women share their thoughts and experience with us below.